csumb/csumb-gatsby/src/static/profile/help/change-name.md

 When you create or update your preferred name, remember:

 - It might take several days for that name change to appear in systems across campus.
 The change is not immediate.
 - Your email address will not change.
-If you want your email address to change, complete an IT workorder and we can add an "alias" to your account.
+If you want your email address to change, complete an IT ticket and we can add an "alias" to your account.
 - Your preferred name **always** takes prescedence, so if you change your legal name and want that reflected, you need to also update your preferred name.

 ##If you are a student